Fresh Cherry Muffins

 FAQ

-- How do I stop cherries from sinking to the bottom?
+- How do I keep the cherries from sinking to the bottom?

 Serving Suggestions